-- 1. Insert the LVDS and wireless antenna cables through the holes on the base chassis and connect them.

-- 2. Place the display assembly onto the computer.

-- 3. Tighten the screws on both sides to secure the display assembly.

-- 4. Tighten the screw that secures heatsink to the computer.

-- 5. Route and connect the LVDS cables through the routing channel.

-- 6. Connect the WLAN cable to the computer.
+- 1. Insert the wireless antenna cables through the holes on the base chassis and connect them. - 2.
+Place the display assembly onto the computer. - 3.
+Tighten the screws on both sides to secure the display assembly. - 4.
+Route and connect the display assembly cables through the routing channel. - 5.
+Route the WWAN and WLAN cables to the computer. - 6.
+Install:

-- 7. Install:

-- a) palmrest
+- a. palmrest

+- b. hard drive

+- c. keyboard

-- b) keyboard
+- d. keyboard trim

-- c) base cover
+- e. base cover

-- d) SD card

-- e) battery
+- f. battery

-- 8. Follow the procedures in After Working Inside Your Computer.
+- 7. Follow the procedures in After Working Inside Your computer.